TheJacksonLaboratory/crf_nextflow_basics/README.md

 ### hello\_vals.nf

-An un-named workflow marks the entry point for most nextflow dsl2 scripts; that workflow can create channels, pass them to named processes or named workflows, and capture output in order to pass to another process/workflow, etc. In this script, the un-named workflow builds a 'value channel' with several 'items' (one word per
+An un-named workflow marks the entry point for most Nextflow dsl2 scripts; that workflow can create channels, pass them to named processes or named workflows, and capture output in order to pass to another process/workflow, etc. In this script, the un-named workflow builds a 'value channel' with several 'items' (one word per